soldierhusband/soldierhusband/README.md

 <p align="center"> ...

-<p align="center"> <sub> I'm usually accepting of others interacting with me but , I also have my own limits , so please avoid interacting with me if you ship Soldier Boy with anyone or if you yume him , this is purely for my own comfort.
+<p align="center"> <sub> I'm usually accepting of others interacting with me but , I also have my own limits , so please avoid interacting with me if you ship Soldier Boy with anyone or if you yume him ( or any character played by Jensen Ackles ) , this is purely for my own comfort.

 ![1b9766a6ae770e30b5709890839740cb](https://github.com/user-attachments/assets/5257de9d-5752-49cb-95f4-a08cbf60b866)